UK Labour leader Starmer urges voters to "take another look" at his party

-LONDON, Sept 21 (Reuters) - British opposition leader Keir Starmer will appeal on Tuesday to former supporters of his Labour Party to return to the fold with the message that it is now under "new leadership" and shares their patriotic values.
+LONDON, Sept 22 (Reuters) - British opposition leader Keir Starmer appealed on Tuesday to former supporters of his Labour Party to return to the fold with a message that he offers a "new leadership" and shares their patriotic values.

-Labour suffered heavy losses at last year's election, when Prime Minister Boris Johnson's Conservatives won over many voters in the party's heartlands with a promise to "get Brexit done" and by tapping discontent with ex-leader Jeremy Corbyn.
+Labour suffered heavy losses at last year's election, when Prime Minister Boris Johnson's Conservatives won seats in the opposition's heartlands with a promise to "get Brexit done" and by tapping into discontent with leftist then-leader Jeremy Corbyn.

+Turning to what he described as his anger against Johnson's "serial incompetence" over the coronavirus crisis and Brexit talks, Starmer also distanced himself from Corbyn, saying Labour was becoming "a competent, credible opposition".

-Starmer, elected Labour leader in April, wants to win back so-called 'Red Wall' seats in northern and central England taken by the Conservatives, but also faces a tough struggle to convince voters in Scotland to return to the party.
+Starmer, elected Labour leader in April, wants to win back many of the so-called 'Red Wall' seats in northern and central England taken by the Conservatives, and also faces a tough struggle to convince voters in Scotland to return to the party.

-Addressing the party's virtual conference from the northern English town of Doncaster, Starmer will tell Labour members: "To those people in Doncaster and Deeside, in Glasgow and Grimsby, in Stoke and in Stevenage to those who have turned away from Labour, I say this: we hear you."
+Addressing the party's virtual conference from the northern English town of Doncaster, Starmer told Labour members: "To those people in Doncaster and Deeside, in Glasgow and Grimsby, in Stoke and in Stevenage to those who have turned away from Labour, I say this: we hear you."

 "I ask you: take another look at Labour.
 We're under new leadership.
-We love this country as you do," the 58-year-old former chief prosecutor will say, according to excerpts from his speech.
+We love this country as you do," the 58-year-old former chief prosecutor said.

 Labour has caught up with the Conservatives for the first time since Johnson became prime minister in July last year, according to a YouGov opinion poll published last Friday that put both parties on 40%.